Ep. 219: The Poor Man's Covered Call Explained

 The profit on this type of position isn’t as high as a covered call, but it’s much more than owning the stock outright, with much less risk and less capital.

-Trading Futures, options on futures and retail off-exchange foreign currency transactions involves substantial risk of loss and is not suitable for all
+Trading Futures, options on futures and retail off-exchange foreign currency transactions involves substantial risk of loss and is not suitable for all investors.
+You should carefully consider whether trading is suitable for you in light of your circumstances, knowledge, and financial resources.

 You may lose all or more of your initial investment.
 The lower the day trade margin, the higher the leverage and riskier the trade.
-Leverage can
+Leverage can work for you as well as against you; it magnifies gains as well as losses.
+Past performance is not necessarily indicative of future results.

 Copyright © 2005 - 2019 Rockwell Trading Services LLC, USA.
 All rights reserved.